Facta (encyclopedia)

 Facta is an encyclopedia in Finnish.
 It was published as a series of 11 volumes with more than 150,000 entries between 1969 and 1974.
 It describes subjects from a Finnish point of view.
 It was run by editors in chief Veli Valpola and Maija Numminen and published by Tietosanakirja Oy.

-Editions were eventually also published on CD-ROM, and Facta finally lived as an Internet service, but was discontinued at the end of 2011 as unprofitable.
+Facta was followed in the 1980s–2000s by the Facta 2001 series with additional volumes, the 22 volumes of which contain approximately 100,000 search terms.
+The Facta 2001 book series has also been published in digital editions, including the encyclopedia CD-Facta (1994) published on CD-ROM.
+Finally, Facta (whose last volume was completed in 2007) lived on as an Internet service for several years, but it was discontinued at the end of 2011 as unprofitable.